celo-org/react-celo/readme.md

 # react-celo

 > [!CAUTION]
-> React-Celo is now in [the end of of its life](forum.celo.org/LINK).
-Do not use for new projects and please migrate to an alternative by {DATE}.
+> React-Celo is now in [the end of of its life](https://forum.celo.org/t/celo-react-celo-deprecation-and-intent-sunset-notice/8082).
+Do not use for new projects and please migrate to an alternative by 2024-09-06.
 To assist we have created an [example guide for moving to rainbowkit + viem](./migration-notes.md)

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/celo-org/react-celo/blob/master/LICENSEs)